Oceloteater/media-player-mini-app/README.md

 Stretch goal and not enough time.
 Admin and support functionality not deemed necessary for first iteration / POC of this app.

+### Known issues:
+- First time sign up / login the username is not displayed in nav bar or central component, but upon refresh checks the store and populates
+- Form information persisting when navigating back (had to allow this for auto login to work initially)
+- CSS styling issues with mid col-6 divs when screen is resized

 ## MERN-boilerplate

 This is MERN application which uses the following technologies: